Dark matter in classically conformal theories: WIMP and supercooling: Introduction

-In this work, we identify three distinct DM scenarios within the CC $SU(2)_X$ model with a triplet scalar: (i) the dark gauge boson $X$ as a WIMP via the conventional freeze-out mechanism; (ii) supercooled DM, where an ultra-supercooled FOPT leads to dilution and nonthermal production of $X$ after the transition~\cite{Hambye:2018qjv,Baldes:2018emh,Wong:2023qon,Ayazi:2025sfs}; and (iii) monopole DM arising from bubble nucleation dynamics.
-For each case, we identify the parameter space that explains the full DM relic abundance and explore its phenomenological signatures.
+In this work, we identify two distinct DM scenarios within the CC $SU(2)_X$ model with a triplet scalar: (i) the dark gauge boson $X$ as a WIMP via the conventional freeze-out mechanism; and (ii) supercooled DM, where an ultra-supercooled FOPT leads to dilution and nonthermal production of $X$ after the transition~\cite{Hambye:2018qjv,Baldes:2018emh,Wong:2023qon,Ayazi:2025sfs}.
+We also examine the possibility of monopole DM arising from bubble nucleation dynamics, and obtain that it cannot dominate the DM abundance, consistent with Ref.~\cite{Brummer:2025inh}.
+For both viable scenarios, we identify the parameter space that explains the full DM relic abundance and explore their phenomenological signatures.

 This paper is organized as follows.
 In Section~\ref{sec:model}, we introduce the model Lagrangian and derive the particle spectrum.
 Section~\ref{sec:history} then describes the unique cosmological thermal history in this model, which distinguishes the CC theory from non-conformal models.
-The three DM scenarios are detailed in Section~\ref{sec:dm}, while the DM parameter space and the corresponding phenomenological analysis are presented in Section~\ref{sec:pheno}.
-We conclude in Section~\ref{sec:conclusion}.
+The two DM scenarios are detailed in Section~\ref{sec:dm}, while the DM parameter space and the corresponding phenomenological analysis are presented in Section~\ref{sec:pheno}.
+Finally, we conclude in Section~\ref{sec:conclusion}.